-Conditions at the site appear to be favourable for the magnetic detection of archaeological features, and the survey has detected a number of clearly non-archaeological magnetic features and disturbances.
-The only findings which show any of the characteristics to be expected from archaeological features are a few small pit-like magnetic anomalies, but these are weak and isolated, and it is therefore unlikely they indicate the presence of an archaeological site.
+Conditions at the site appear to be favourable for the magnetic detection of archaeological features, but the survey plots indicate a generally quiet response with the exception of recent disturbances near to field boundaries, and some possible drains.
+The only findings which show any of the characteristics to be expected from archaeological features are a few small pit-like magnetic anomalies.
+These are widely dispersed, and unlikely to indicate the presence of an archaeological site.